 The output inductor is physically located furthest away from the audio input and all small signal stages so that the magnetic field generated by the inductor cannot couple back into the front end.
 Using a bobbin for the inductor makes it possible to wind any inductance that is required.
 This is a huge benefit over most designs since the inductor can be tuned as required.

 This output stage can be used with a variety of driver stages and front ends in order to yield many amplifier configurations.
-Bipolar transistors are linear, but have limited power capability.
-By using four pairs of bipolar transistors in parallel, a high power output stage can be built, that is still good to drive.
+Bipolar transistors are pretty linear, but have limited power capability.
+By using four pairs of bipolar transistors in parallel, a high power output stage can be built.
 For higher power applications, the four pair vertical MOSFET and six pair vertical MOSFET output stages, which are also part of the modular amplifier system, offer higher SOA.